-The 5 Best Beers to Have With a Curry
+The 5 Best Indian Beers to Have With Indian Food

 With this tremendous rise in popularity, a growing demand for pairing your favorite Indian curry with international and craft beers has emerged.
 The pairing of a good cold beer with a curry can amplify the way we think of Indian cuisine today.
-With a growing appetite for domestic beer production in India, the country boasts a wide variety of national beer companies who also export around the world.
+With a growing appetite for domestic beer production in India, the country boasts a wide variety of national beer companies who also export around the world and brew locally.

-Here are 5 of the best beers to pair when dining at an Indian restaurant:
+Here are 5 of the best Indian Beers to Pair with Indian Food:

-Brewed from the finest water, grain, hops and yeast, Taj Mahal is a premium Indian lager known globally as one of South Asia’s most popular exports.
+Owned by Indian beer giant United Breweries, Taj Mahal is a premium Indian lager known globally as one of South Asia’s most popular exports only available for export and not served in India.
 It is delicious and refreshing with its pale yellow color and subtle malt aromas.
 It has hints of spicy hops combined with a light and crisp taste to the palate.
 A go to favorite for diners at Indian restaurants as one of the most popular Indian lagers to enjoy with any creamy curry, rice specialty, and Indian flatbread.

 One of the most popular and exported Indian beers globally, Kingfisher has been a favorite at Indian curry houses since the 1970s.
 The fresh clean taste of this brew goes great with a spicy tikka masala and butter chicken.
 Being India’s most popular regional beer of choice, Kingfisher can be found all over the country.